rambasnet/CPP-Fundamentals/README.md

 ## Compiling and running C++ programs with g++

 - open a terminal and run the following commands
-- cd into a chapter with with sample program; compile and run the program
+- `cd` into a folder with a demo program; compile and run the program

     ```bash
        cd demo_programs/Ch...
        g++ -g -Wall -std=c++17 -o programName inputFile.cpp
        ./programName
     ```

-- OR use Makefile see demo_program and labs folder for examples
+- OR use Makefile see makefile_demos folder for examples
 - once the Makefile is created; use the following commands from terminal
+- `cd` into a folder with a .cpp files; compile and run the program

     ```bash
+        make
-        make all
+        make run
-        ./programName
         make clean
     ```